 This McDonald's Service Is About to Get Even Faster

-The covert battle for the speediest fast-food drive-thru in the country kicked into high gear this year.
+The battle for the speediest fast-food drive-thru in the country was kicked into high gear this year.
 Up to 90% of orders at some fast-food restaurants are being fulfilled through drive-thru windows amid the pandemic, so it's more important than ever to be the top dog in the game.

 The list of fast-food chains expanding drive-thru locations and coming out with more efficient setups is long.
 Shake Shack is opening its very first drive-thru windows, while Del Taco and Wendy's recently hinted at developing drive-thru-only locations.
 And Burger King's new restaurant design downsizes the average location by 60% to add curbside delivery and food lockers.
 (Related: 9 Restaurant Chains That Closed Hundreds of Locations This Summer.)